sharifahanim/DS340W-midterm/README.md

+## Datasets
-The dataset used for this code is from kaggle (https://www.kaggle.com/datasets/tsiaras/uk-road-safety-accidents-and-vehicles) To run this code, we uploaded kaggle.json token to get access to the dataset.
+The dataset used ("Accident_information.csv" & "Vehicle_information.csv") for this code are from kaggle (https://www.kaggle.com/datasets/tsiaras/uk-road-safety-accidents-and-vehicles)
+To run this code, we uploaded kaggle.json token.

+## Code

+ParentPaper